 For more information about the BEA JRockit JDK, see the JRockit documentation at

 The BEA JRockit 5.
 0 JDK is certified to be compatible with Sun Java 2 Standard Edition (J2SE) version 5.
 0.

 The BEA JRockit Mission Control tools suite consists of the following components:

 Mercury Profiling Tools

 The Mercury profiling tools, which are provided as part of this JRockit installation, can be used by Java and J2EE developers in a development environment to profile application performance.
 During the installation process, you are presented with the option to install the Mercury profiling tools.
-If you do so, you are prompted to accept the Mercury Tools license agreement.
-You must accept the license agreement to install the tools.
 For more information about these tools, see

 Your BEA software is distributed on both the BEA Web site and DVD.

 You can download your software from the BEA Web site at